Where these diseases occur

 - Cover exposed skin by wearing long-sleeved shirts, long pants, and hats.

-- Use an appropriate insect repellent, particularly those containing DEET, oil of lemon, eucalyptus or Picardin.
+appropriate insect repellent, particularly those containing DEET, oil of lemon, eucalyptus or Picardin.

 - Always follow product directions and reapply insect repellent as directed.